 Fixed Asset turnover – Fixed Assets/Net Fixed Assets

 The difference between Revenue vs Turnover is complex but very essential for all the organizations to survive.
-Increasing and maximizing revenues is a vital aspect that all the organizations strive to achieve.
-Comparing revenue year on year helps them determining which direction the company is heading into and if there is any scope of improvement.
+Increasing and maximizing revenues is a vital aspect that all organizations strive to achieve.
+Comparing revenue year on year helps them determine which direction the company is heading into and if there is any scope of improvement.
 For determining the turnover ratios are correctly calculated or no it is important to have a benchmark set.
 Determining the correct turnover ratios mainly depends on the nature of the industry and the business type.
 Although there is a difference between revenue vs turnover, both are important concepts to business.